What is General Liability Insurance?

 However, there are a few things you can do to help keep insurance premiums low.
 You can bundle insurance policies together, proactively manage and prevent accidents, and pay for an entire year upfront.

 How Do I Get General Liability Insurance?

 Getting started with an insurance company is as easy as filling out an online form or giving them a call.
 They usually want to review your business and documentation to evaluate the risk associated with it.
 From there, they’ll send you a custom quote you can either accept, negotiate, or decline.

-To find the best price, it can be quite time consuming to individually call several insurance agents.
+It can be quite time-consuming to individually call several insurance agents to find the best price.
 Alternatively, you can use a free comparison tool like Coverwallet to get quotes on small business insurance.
 They ask you a series of questions about your business to prepare a personalized comparison from the top insurers in your area and industry for free.